 |Department||English and Modern Languages|

-Dr. Guler regularly organizes panels, facilitated workshops, and presents her studies (recovering alternative/non-Western/global approaches to rhetoric) at national/international conferences of organizations such as the Conference on College Composition and Communication, National Communication Association, the Rhetoric Society of America, and the Rhetoric Society of Europe.
-Her most recent article on understanding Turkish rhetoric in the intertextuality of ancient and modern Turkish texts is forthcoming in Advances in the History of Rhetoric published by the American Society for the History of Rhetoric.
-Her book chapter on the indigenous rhetorical notions in a medieval Turkic text (as part of a recently growing scholarly movement to recover non-Western and global approaches to rhetoric) is forthcoming in Alternative Sources for Rhetorical Traditions contracted by Southern Illinois University Press.
+Dr. Guler regularly organizes sessions, facilitates workshops, and presents her own studies at national and international conferences.
+Her most recent book chapter on the indigenous rhetorical notions in a medieval Turkic text (as part of a recently growing scholarly movement to recover non-Western and global approaches to rhetoric) is forthcoming in Alternative Sources for Rhetorical Traditions contracted by Southern Illinois University Press.
 Some of her other peer-reviewed and edited book publications include the following:

 “The Symbolic Restoration of Women’s Place in Turkey’s Resurrection.”
 Studies in Popular Culture, Volume 40, Issue 2, 2018.